zeppe-lin/mkinitramfs/README.md

 OVERVIEW
 ========

-This repository contains `mkinitramfs`, a tool used to create a Linux boot image (initramfs).
+The `mkinitramfs` utility generates a bootable initramfs image for Linux systems.

-This distribution is a fork of illiliti's `tinyramfs` as of commit 8abfcc9 (Fri May 21 2021) with the following differences:
+It is a fork of illiliti's `tinyramfs` at commit `8abfcc9` (Fri May 21 2021), with the following changes:
-  * bash completion
+  * Bash completion support
-  * GNU-style options/help/usage
+  * GNU-style options and usage output
-  * switch to the GNU `getopt(1)` for command-line parsing
+  * Command-line parsing via GNU `getopt(1)`
-  * `local`s to prevent namespace violations
+  * Use of `local` to prevent namespace pollution
-  * support `rootdelay` kernel's command-line parameter
+  * Support for `rootdelay` kernel parameter
-  * experimental `smdev` hook
+  * Experimental `smdev` hook
-  * `luks` hook: ask for password if header/keyfile is not specified
+  * `luks` hook: prompts for password if header/keyfile is missing
-  * new `extrafiles` directive to copy additional files
+  * `extrafiles` directive: copy arbitrary files into image
-  * `resume` hook to resume machines from hibernation (both swap partitions and files)
+  * `resume` hook: supports hibernation resume from swap partitions or files
-  * split `keymap` hook with only support of busybox's `loadkmap` into `loadkmap` and `loadkeys` with additional support of kmod's `loadkeys`
+  * Split `keymap` hook into `loadkmap` and `loadkeys` (supports BusyBox and kmod)

-See git log for complete/further differences.
+See git log for full history.

 The original sources can be downloaded from:
   1. https://github.com/illiliti/tinyramfs